Highway Vehicles - Hydraulic Hybrid Passenger Vehicle (Test Bed 3)

 The high power density of hydraulics makes them an attractive technology for hybrid vehicles, since both fuel economy and high performance may be achievable.
 Hydraulic hybrids provide an intriguing alternative to electric hybrids because the large battery required for electric hybrids can be eliminated.
 A few hydraulic hybrid vehicles have been developed for heavy, frequent stop-and-go applications such as garbage or delivery trucks.
 However, hydraulic hybrids have not yet reached the much larger passenger vehicle market.
 In order to succeed in this market, hydraulic hybrid drive trains must overcome limitations in component efficiency, energy storage density, and noise.
 These barriers represent worthwhile challenges that stretch the envelopes of existing fluid power technologies.

 TB3 focuses on power-split architectures, which are not as well studied as other hydraulic hybrid architectures.
 Power-splits combine the positive aspects of a series and parallel drive train.
 This test bed is currently developing two hydraulic hybrid passenger vehicles are being developed in the scope of this test bed, each of which offers unique research benefits.
-The “Generation I” vehicle (see Fig. 1) was built in-house using the platform of a utility vehicle (Polaris “Ranger”) connected to an in-house built hydrostatic dynamometer.
-The vehicle has been outfitted with a modular powertrain.
+The “Generation 1” vehicle (Figure 1) was built in-house using the platform of a utility vehicle (a Polaris “Ranger”) connected to an in-house built hydrostatic dynamometer.
+The vehicle has been outfitted with a modular power train.
 This enables experimenting with different pump, motor and energy storage technologies, including those developed in complementary CCEFP projects.
-However, this vehicle cannot be driven at speeds higher than about 25 MPH due to concerns about vehicle stability.